abaez/docker-flyspray/README.md

 A docker container for flyspray by [Alejandro Baez](https://twitter.com/a_baez)

 ## DESCRIPTION
+A docker container for flyspray bug tracker.
+The latest version from source is what used for the build.
+It currently still has initial setup configuration for ease of use.

 ## INSTALLATION

+### From source
+If using from source, simply clone the repository and run by using the contained `fig.yml` file.

+    hg clone <abaez/docker-flyspray source> docker-flyspray
+    cd docker-flyspray
+    fig build

+### From docker hub
+If using the docker container hub, then you can use the docker build.

+    docker pull abaez/flyspray

 ## USAGE
+Installation is simple enough, but running, you may want to mount the `/app` on location of your choosing.
+This `/app` will be where your flyspray configuration will go.
+I may end up changing this to only use a configuration file, but for right now it requires full `/app` directory.

+### From source
+You edit line 15 on `fig.yml` to where you have your flyspray configuration.
+Then simply

 ## LICENSE
 The MIT License (MIT)